PrastianHD/plume-testnet/README.md

 ## Menu Explanation
 ### Menu[1] Check-In
+- After doing CheckIn, each wallet will claim NEST STAKING rewards
 - Each wallet in PRIVATE_KEYS will take turns checking in, then return to the Main Menu.
 ### Menu[2] Claim ETH Faucet
 - Each wallet in PRIVATE_KEYS will take turns Fauceting ETH using a different proxy for each wallet, then return to the Main Menu